burnt-labs/theconstruct/docs/processes/decision-making.md

 ## Design Decisions

-For anything UI/UX related, coordinate with the design lead.
+For anything UI/UX related, coordinate with the Design Lead.
 Reach out **early** in the process:
 - Before implementing UI components
 - When making UX trade-offs
 - For visual consistency questions

 Don't finish a feature and then ask "does this look right?"
 Start the design conversation earlier.

+## Infrastructure Decisions

+For anything that touches infrastructure, coordinate with the Infrastructure Architect.
+Reach out **early** to:
+- Identify impact on existing infrastructure
+- Discover patterns and resources that can accelerate your project
+- Avoid rework from misaligned approaches

+The goal is to make your project go smoother, not to slow you down.

 ## Making Good Decisions